davidbramsay/simpleWebRTCdemo/README.md

 audio: { mandatory: { echoCancellation: false }}
 ```

 In any case, if you're convinced you need the more advanced configuration of simpleWebRTC, this is a good starting point.

-#1)
+To get it working:

-Clone/copy this repo to your computer.
+###1)  Clone/copy this repo to your computer.

-#2)
-Install a signal server:
+###2) Install a signal server:

 To get this demo working, you must go to the terminal (with node installed), and make a directory for a signaling server.
 CD into that directory and: